[Skip to Content]

 Complaints Against the Accreditation Commission

-This form should be used to submit a complaint regarding the conduct, actions, or decisions of the CAPP Accreditation Commission.
-These complaints must be submitted online and include a detailed narrative and supporting documentation sufficient to permit review.
+This form should be used to submit concerns regarding the conduct, actions, or decisions of the CAPP Accreditation Commission.

-Complaints are reviewed by a designated reviewer and resolved through a formal decision process.
+Complaints are reviewed by a designated reviewer and resolved through a formal decision-making process.

-For all complaints, CAPP applies defined review timelines and resolution procedures.
-In no case will the complaint process exceed 180 business days from receipt of a complete complaint.
+CAPP follows established complaint review procedures and timelines designed to ensure fair and consistent resolution.
+In no case will the complaint review process exceed 180 business days from receipt of a complete complaint.

-The Consortium for Advanced Practice Providers is recognized by the United State Department of Education as the accrediting agency for postgraduate nurse practitioner and joint nurse practitioner and physician associate/assistant training programs in the U.S. The public has a right to contact the U.S. Department of Education with feedback or a complaint.
+The Consortium for Advanced Practice Providers is recognized by the U.S. Department of Education as the accrediting agency for postgraduate nurse practitioner and joint nurse practitioner/physician associate postgraduate training programs within the United States.

 Phone: 1-800-USA-LEARN (1-800-872-5327)